ComplianceAsCode/content/tests/README.md

 #### Building podman base image

 Automatus will interact with the container by means of the root SSH access.
-If you don't have an SSH key pair, lets setup a key without passphrase, so the procedure could happen without any additional interaction.
+If you don't have an SSH key pair, setup a key without passphrase, so the procedure could happen without any additional interaction.
 You can skip this step if you already have an SSH key pair.

 ```